KennyLoRI/pubMedNLP/DOCUMENTATION.md

 | 0.5 | True | none | abstracts | 3 | MMR | 5.59% | 18.44% | 76.19% | 42.96% | 50.06% |

 #### End-to-End Evaluation Results
+TODO: @Daniel

 #### Retriever Evaluation Results
+TODO: @Daniel

 ### Analysis
-Include qualitative analysis.
-Discuss system performance in different contexts and compare with baselines.
+TODO: Include qualitative analysis.
+Discuss system performance in different contexts and compare with baselines. @Daniel

 ## Conclusion
 In this study, we successfully created a locally running question-answering system, fully based on free-of-charge open-sourced technology.
 Although challenges persist, this study demonstrates the potential of such systems to manage knowledge-intensive tasks such as medical question answering based on the effective distillation and dissemination of a highly specialised external knowledge base in modern healthcare.
 Thus, by bridging the gap between a desired question and a reliable, referenced and therefore controllable answer, patient care can be improved and healthcare practitioners relieved without the dangers of data breaches, emphasising the capacity of AI advancements to benefit humanity.